 For example, a study by the University of Colorado found that calorie expenditure was the highest when their participants completed circuit training with hydraulic resistance, i.e. strength training with machines at the gym, rather than when they trained with weights, on a treadmill, or on a stationary bike.
 A review from the University of New South Wales also suggests that HIIT training is a highly effective way for anyone who is even marginally overweight to lose both subcutaneous and abdominal fat - including those with type 2 diabetes.

-You can - and should - certainly still incorporate LISS training into your weight loss program though.
+You can - and should - certainly still incorporate LISS training into your weight loss program though and you could always level up your workout with ankle weights.
 Not only is it an effective calorie burner, but going for a walk, swim, or cycle has so many benefits aside from weight loss.

 Benefits of LISS cardio